IPEA is committed to sharing information with the Australian community to increase awareness of our role and functions.

-IPEA has a multi-layered approach to assurance that includes Preliminary Assessments, Assurance Reviews, Audits and Post-Payment Validations.
-These processes are outlined in our Statutory Audit Function Fact Sheet [PDF 710 KB] [DOC 236 KB].
+IPEA has a multi-layered approach to assurance that includes preliminary assessments, assurance reviews, audits and post payment checks.
+These processes are outlined in its Statutory audit function fact sheet.

-IPEA handles all allegations of possible misuse of work expenses at arm’s length from government and in line with our protocol for Dealing with Misuse of Parliamentary Work Expenses.
+IPEA handles all allegations of possible misuse of work expenses at arm’s length from government and in line with its protocol for Dealing with misuse of parliamentary work expenses.
 IPEA does not comment publicly on any individual matter (including whether a matter is being considered under the Dealing with Misuse of Parliamentary Work Expenses protocol), as it could potentially compromise the conduct and/or outcome of any investigation, and the privacy of individuals concerned.

 IPEA has responsibility under the IPEA Act to report on parliamentarians’ work expenses and the travel expenses of their staff.